badlandz/RoxieOS/docs/BAUX-Session-Management.md

 - **Suspended:** Paused state, resumable on any device
 - **Detached:** Running in background, attachable from anywhere
 - **Archived:** Historical snapshots for recovery
+- **Roaming:** Discovered via LAN probing or phone home to baux-scale

 ## tmux Integration